Crush Pad

 The Okanagan Crush Pad - Summerland British Columbia

-The Crush Pad is a wine term applied to a facility that allows the winemaker to produce his or her own brand of wine without having to have their own facilities.
-Some Crush Pad even have their own winemaker.
-The in house winemaker can work as a consultant or even over see the entire process.
-Crush Pads have also ben called Incubator Wineries.
-The term Virtual winery is associated with a Crush Pad.
+Crush Pad is a wine term applied to a facility that allows the winemaker to produce his or her own brand of wine without having to have his or her own facilities.
+Some Crush Pads even have their own winemaker.
+The in-house winemaker can work as a consultant or even oversee the entire process.
+Crush Pads have also been called Incubator Wineries.
+The term virtual winery is associated with a Crush Pad.

 Adora Estate Winery, which opened in 2003, was the Okanagan's first custom crush winery, producing wines for other wineries (such as Calliope, Morning Bay, Cellars at the Rise, Aces Wine Group) and for its own label.
-In the past two years, Adora has wound down its activities but plans to relaunch with a new label, a new Summerland winery and new clients.
+In the past two years, Adora has wound down its activities but there are plans to re launch with a new label, a new Summerland winery, and new clients.

 Alto Wine Group is a boutique winery and custom crush service provider to small wineries in the Okanagan Valley